NFL-Amazon to stream first-ever 'Black Friday' game in 2023

 The NFL already has a stranglehold on Thanksgiving broadcasts, with its annual lineup of Thursday games as common as turkey on the table in households across the United States for the annual American holiday.

-It is now staking its claim on the unofficial annual "Black Friday" holiday, when bargain-seekers hunt for holiday deals at big-box stores and online.
+It is now staking its claim on the unofficial annual "Black Friday" shopping promotion, when bargain-seekers hunt for holiday deals at big-box stores and online.

 The move comes after the NFL made Amazon its exclusive partner for "Thursday Night Football" games in a long-term media deal last year.